wweitzel/Hopsight/README.md

 This will then start the app.

+**NOTE: When running locally, the app will currently try to authenticate with the live authentication service which will cause a redirect to the live site.
+For development you will need to work around this.
+One solution is to manually figure out your user access token and add it to `IndexedDB` storage for `localhost:4200` with key `"access_token_hopsight"`**

 ## Authentication

 The app uses OAuth2 with an Untappd account to authenticate.
 A live server to authenticate with is running that the app will connect to.
 The server code is provided in the `/server` folder in case you want to host your own.